 Reaching Chania takes effort depending on where you are coming from.
 There is no direct ferry from many of the smaller Cycladic islands; the route from Milos, for instance, involves a stop at Santorini, a transfer, and a second vessel – a travel day of seven or eight hours that is chaotic at embarkation and calm once you are out on the open water.
 The Santorini ferry terminals, specifically, are the kind of place where patience is not a virtue so much as a structural requirement.

 The buses from Heraklion to Chania run for about two hours through landscape that cycles between coast and mountains.
 It is not a hardship.
-The view through the window in the late afternoon, when the light turns the hills amber and the sea appears and disappears behind ridges, is part of arriving – the place reveals itself gradually, and the Old Port, when you finally reach it and open the door onto the balcony of wherever you are staying, carries the weight of having been earned.
+The late-afternoon view through the window becomes part of the arrival itself.
+Amber light spreads across the hills while the sea appears and disappears behind the ridges, revealing the landscape gradually instead of all at once.
+By the time you finally reach the Old Port and open the balcony door of wherever you are staying, the city feels earned rather than simply reached.

 What Stays

 What most people remember about Chania is the harbour at night – the lights reflected on the water, the warmth, the particular ease of a meal that extends into the small hours with no particular pressure to end.
 This is a real thing and worth having.
-But the city also contains the other version: the morning walk before the heat builds, the factory where oil is made by hand the same way it has been made here for centuries, the ancient tree that doesn’t need you to understand it.
-These are not alternatives to the harbour.
-They are what the harbour is built on top of – the slow, unglamorous, extraordinarily old life of this island, still running underneath everything, still producing fruit.
+But the city also reveals another side: the morning walk before the heat builds, the factory workers pressing oil by hand the same way generations before them did, the ancient tree standing there without asking to be understood.
+These experiences do not compete with the harbour.